BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 Autosubmit will copy your sources to the ``$autosubmit_installation/$expid/proj/%PROJECT.PROJECT_DESTINATION%``.

-The following settings are used towards creating a connection with a platform to execute the jobs, you have to input the information suitable for your project. (e.g.: user, host, platform)
+The following settings used to create a connection with a platform to execute the jobs, you must to input the information suitable for your project. (e.g.: user, host, platform)

 .. _TargetPlatform: